msp1974/homeassistant-jlrincontrol/README.md

 # Code Installation
 The intention is to make this a HACS install when it has reached a decent level of functionality and stability.
 For now please see manual installation instructions.

+## Branch Versions
+As of v0.4alpha, the dev branch is now where the very latest version is held.
+Please note that there maybe issues with new functions are fixes that have not been fully tested.
+It will also be updated regularly as new fixes/functions are developed, so please check you have the latest version before raising an issue.
+The master branch is the current release.

 ## Manual Code Installation
 1. On your server clone the github repository into a suitable directory using the git clone command.<br>
 `git clone https://github.com/msp1974/homeassistant-jlrincontrol.git`